 When you are in the Coverage Gap Stage, the Medicare Coverage Gap Discount Program provides manufacturer discounts on brand name drugs.
-You pay 25% of the negotiated price and a portion of the dispensing fee for brand name drugs.
+You continue to pay your Tier 1 and Tier 2 copay in the Coverage Gap and 25% of the negotiated price and a portion of the dispensing fee for brand name drugs in Tier 3, 4, and 5.
 Both the amount you pay and the amount discounted by the manufacturer count toward your out-of-pocket costs as if you had paid them and moves you through the coverage gap.

 You also receive some coverage for generic drugs.
-You pay no more than 25% of the cost for generic drugs and the plan pays the rest.
+In Tier 3, 4, and 5 you pay no more than 25% of the cost for generic drugs and the plan pays the rest.
 For generic drugs, the amount paid by the plan (75%) does not count toward your out-of-pocket costs.
 Only the amount you pay counts and moves you through the coverage gap.